 MAMMAL & BIRD FECAL TEST KIT

 Mail in your animal's stool sample directly to a veterinary laboratory to detect if worm eggs are present.
-This is a complete pre-paid test including a mail in envelope for the sample.
+This is a complete pre-paid test; the envelope will require four (4) first class stamps for postage.

 The kit will determine: